-In all our work, Stonewall considers the needs and experiences of lesbian and bisexual women.
-We are always seeking to engage with more female supporters which is why we’ve launched a special programme, kindly supported by The London Women’s Clinic.
+At Stonewall we’re passionate about working with lesbian and bisexual women.
+Our female supporters told us they’d like us to hold women-only events so we’ve launched a special programme, kindly supported by The London Women’s Clinic.

 These are run in addition to our annual programme of social, community and challenge events, full details of which can be found here.